infor-design/enterprise-wc/src/components/ids-hierarchy/README.md

 ## States and Variations

-- **root**: This is an attribute that can be added the top level `ids-hierarchy-item`.
+- **root-item**: This is an attribute that can be added the top level `ids-hierarchy-item`.
 This is added to adjust the styling of the root item.
 - **Expanded**: The state where the leaf's children are visible.
 Sometimes it serves as the default state, this state can also be remembered by the application.
 - **Selected**: The state where the leaf appears selected or focused